najiar/Craft_demo/README.md

  * address
  * description

- If you choose to update only one or two from the Fields, the third field will remain empty and it will be loaded with the old contact's information
+ If you choose to update only one or two from the Fields, the third field will remain empty and it will be loaded with the old contact's information using a get request

  Example: